 Passive: Has a special Lifesteal that heals for 15% of damage dealt with all types of damage (including magical), with this value reduced for AoE abilities.

 Hybrid item, that gives both Attack Damage and AP.
 Used mainly by hybrid heroes who can benefit from both magical damage and physical damage healing.
-The best example would be Akali that uses both to deal damage.
-Because of that it is an essential item for that champion.
-Also, its unique ability works similar to Blue Smite - slowing down enemy movement and dealing some instant damage.
+The best example would be Akali that uses both to deal with the damage.
+Because of that, it is an essential item for that champion.
+Also, its unique ability works similarly to Blue Smite - slowing down enemy movement and dealing with some instant damage.

 Infinity Edge: 80 Attack Damage, 25% Crit Chance, 25% Crit Damage

-Bread and Butter of every crit-based AD Carry and most of other damage dealers relying on critical strike.
-This item combines high amount of damage and critical strike.
+Bread and Butter and top tier item of every crit-based AD Carry and most of the other damage dealers relying on a critical strike.
+This item combines a high amount of damage and a critical strike.
 On top of that Infinity Edge amplifies critical strikes to deal even more damage making 100% crit builds way more deadly.
-This is a must have item for most AD Carries like Ashe, Jhin or Tristana and some melee damage dealers such as Yasuo, Gangplank, or Tryndamere.
+This is a must-have item for most AD Carries like Ashe, Jhin or Tristana and some melee damage dealers such as Yasuo, Gangplank, or Tryndamere.
 This item is a huge damage amplifier, which helps killing epic monsters - Dragon and Nashor.